kanav99/github-java-ctf/README.md

 5. Any command you enter would run on the `gateway` container of titus.

 If you don't wish to run a shell, just copy the contents of the [refined.sh](/payloads/refined.sh) file and paste it to your shell.
 You will see that a file `/tmp/pwn` is made in the `gateway` container.

+Please note that this is a sort of shell, not a complete shell.
+So shell builtins (like cd) and redirections (echo abc > a.txt) won't work.

 ### 4.2 Remediation